Where respect is confused with silence—and love is earned through compliance

 Were you ever punished for being honest—then told it was about respect?

-The Obedience Model shows us why.
+The Obedience Model shows us why

 It teaches that being “good” means doing what you’re told.
 It equates respect with silence, and disagreement with defiance.
 And it trains us to shrink our voice until guilt replaces truth.